bartbalaz/janus-container/README.md

 1. The gateway issues a STUN request to a STUN server.
 1. The STUN server replies the server reflexive port is 20422
 1. The gateway issues STUN probes from 20422 to the client local (i.e. "unreachable" because the client is behind a firewall and uses private addresses) addresses.
-1. The STUN probe targeting the client server reflexive (i.e. "reachable") address gets its source port switched to **1599** (instead of 20422 as reported by the STUN server), because of the earlier received message from the targeted address and port.
+1. The STUN probe destined to the client server reflexive (i.e. "reachable") address gets its source port switched to **1599** (instead of 20422 as reported by the STUN server earlier), because of the earlier received STUN probe from the client targetting the server address and 20422 port.

 ![Annotated packet capture](/doc/packet_capture_annotated.jpg)